There are many fantastic things to do in Hanoi. Some are simply unmissable, others are pure fun.

-TIP: Make sure to factor enough time for a trip to the Perfume Pagoda.
+Make sure to factor enough time for a trip to the Perfume Pagoda.
 For as close as it is to Hanoi, the traffic to get there and back is terrible!
 Also keep in mind that this part of the country is very humid, so make sure to wear good shoes with grip soles as the area is very slippery.

 Explore Ba Vi National Park

-Ba Vi National Park is in a nice reserve at about 60 km from Hanoi.
+Ba Vi National Park is in a nice reserve at about 60 km (37 miles) from Hanoi.
 It’s a fantastic place to go hiking, and get a good break from the chaos of the city.
 One of the perks of the park is the natural hot springs.

 One of the nicest things to do in Hanoi is getting on a motorbike and head to Ninh Binh.
 The area is lovely, with many temples, valleys and even caves, so I don’t recommend to visit it on a day trip.
 It’s better to stay overnight.